17 Best Things To Do In Colonia Del Sacramento, Uruguay

 A quiet corner in Colonia del Sacramento

-15 Cool Things To Do In Colonia Del Sacramento, Uruguay
+Best Things To Do In Colonia Del Sacramento Uruguay

 Pass by the Puerta de la Ciudadela

-The Puerta de la Ciudadela is the town’s gate and it marks the entry point into the old historical center of Colonia del Sacramento.
-In the old days, it was meant to defend the city from intruders.
+The Puerta de la Ciudadela is the town’s gate, marking the entry point into the old historical center of Colonia del Sacramento.
+In the past, it was meant to defend the city from intruders.

 Pass by San Francisco Convent